ismailbozk/kinectObjectScanner/README.md

 ### What is this repository for? ###

 This is a rigid object scanner project.
-The only hardware I use is the Microsoft's Kinect.

 ### How do I get set up? ###